1coderookie/AnycubicTrigorillaInsights/README.md

 The following table gives an overview about the imho most important-to-know hardware specs.

-All mainboards run on 24V DC and have the stepper drivers soldered onto them.
+- All mainboards run on 24V DC and have the stepper drivers soldered right onto the PCB.
+- None of the mainboards has a fuse that could be changed in case of damage due to high voltage.
+- PWM is being achieved by switching GND

 | Board Label | Version | MCU | Stepper Drivers | mSD | USB | WiFi |
 |:-----------:|:-------:|:---:|:---------------:|:---:|:---:|:----:|